Same-sex marriage in Florida: Estate of Bangor

 Francis C. Bangor was a Pennsylvania resident who owned a winter home in Boynton Beach.
 Bangor and his spouse, William Simpson, entered into a civil union in Vermont in 2001 and married in Delaware in October 2013.
 Bangor died on March 15, 2014.
 He left a will that named Simpson as his executor, which Florida called a "personal representative".
 Florida law required a non-resident personal representative to be a relative of the decedent.
 Circuit Judge Diana Lewis held a hearing at which Simpson testified to his 37-year relationship with Bangor.
-The state Attorney General was not represented.
+The Attorney General was not represented.
 On August 5, she ruled that Simpson was entitled to be recognized as Bangor's surviving spouse, and that Florida's constitutional and statutory provisions prohibiting this recognition were unconstitutional as applied to this case.
 Lewis did not stay her order as three other circuit courts had in same-sex marriage cases.
 She issued Letters of Administration to Simpson, making Simpson and Bangor's marriage the first same-sex marriage recognized in Florida.